What is a learning management system (LMS)? cohort learning

 • Leaderboards.
 These display the rankings of participants based on their performance and achievements.
 They create a sense of competition, challenging and motivating users to earn a higher position on the leaderboard.
 Leaderboards are good for motivating people to improve their skills and reach goals.

 • Progression and levels.
 These let users advance through different stages of the game system as they accomplish tasks or gain points.
-This visual progress provides a feeling of growth and mastery, and it encourages continued engagement.
+This visual progress provides a feeling of growth and mastery and encourages continued engagement.
 Unlocking new levels or accessing additional content creates a sense of anticipation and excitement.

 • Rewards and incentives.
 There are extrinsic motivators to encourage desired behaviors.
 They can include virtual or real-world rewards, such as discounts, access to exclusive content and prizes.
 By offering incentives, gamification motivates users to participate and complete tasks as well as increase their overall level of engagement.

 • Teammates.
 These provide social interaction that lets users connect, collaborate and compete with others.
-Features such as social sharing, multiplayer challenges and collaborative activities enhance the sense of community, encourage team collaboration, and create a more engaging and enjoyable experience.
+Features such as social sharing, multiplayer challenges and collaborative activities enhance the sense of community, encourage team collaboration and create a more engaging and enjoyable experience.

-Checklist of gamification design elements
+Illustration of gamification design elements.

 Gamification offers key benefits in various contexts: